MetroEnterpriseInc/Auto-branch-protect/README.md

 Forked from Zack Koppert's Auto Branch Protect Tool for GitHub's Technical Assessment credits - https://www.codefactor.io/repository/github/zkoppert/auto-branch-protect

 Auto branch protect is a simple web service that listens for organization events to know when a repository has been created.
-When the repository is created this web service automates the protection of the main branch.
+When a repository is created, the web service automates the protection of the main branch.
 It also notifies you with an @mention in an issue within the repository that outlines the protections that were added.

+Add Jenkins webhook in GitHub
+Web hook is basically a Http Push API.
+Its a way for an application to provide another application with real time notifications.
+Whenever a Developer pushes a change in the Auto-branch-protect's Master branch, a build is triggered in Jenkins.
+Jenkins is installed in Ubuntu instance in AWS Cloud.

 ## Usage
 - Install the following: